MatthewEppelsheimer/truss/README.md

 Documentation for Truss' Sass library is available at [trusstheme.com/sass](https://trusstheme.com/sass/).
 This is compiled from comments in our Sass sourcecode, using [Sassdoc](http://sassdoc.com/).

-For more on using Sassdoc, run `$ sassdoc --help` or visit [sassdoc.com](http://sassdoc.com/).

 #### Making inline annotations for Sassdoc

-As you add and edit Sass, document it inline to include it automatically at compile time, using Sassdoc.
+**As you add and edit Sass, document it inline to include it automatically at compile time, using Sassdoc.**

 Each Sassdoc block line must begin with `/// `.
 C-style comment blocks (`/**`) and lines with only two slashes will not compile.